thulanimadhavi/PolySplit_Allo/SUPPLEMENTARY.md

 ### Figure S4.
 Read-level confusion matrices across methods and species
 <p align="center"><img src="figures/FigS4_confusion_all.png" alt="Read-level confusion matrices, three species by four methods" width="100%"></p>

-*Caption.* Rows are the three allopolyploids; columns are the four methods, with PolySplit shown at its best chemistry (HiFi here).
+Rows are the three allopolyploids; columns are the four methods, with PolySplit shown at its best chemistry (HiFi here).
 Within each panel, rows are the true subgenome and columns the predicted label (subgenomes, ambiguous, unassigned); each cell gives the number of reads (the cell colour is the row fraction, so the diagonal stands out), and the panel header gives the read